 |PHP||server-side||Docs & GitHub|

 For languages with no native SDK support, Split offers the Split Evaluator, a small service capable of evaluating all available features for a given customer via a REST endpoint.
 This service is available as a Docker container for ease of installation and is compatible with popular framework like Kubernetes when it comes to supporting standard health checks to achieve reliable uptimes.
 Learn more about the Split evaluator.

-By default, Split's SDKs keep segment and split data synchronized in an in-memory cache for speed at evaluating flags.
-However, some languages, do not have a native capability to keep a shared local cache of this data to properly serve treatments.
+By default, Split's SDKs keep segment and split data synchronized in an in-memory cache for speed at evaluating splits.
+However, some languages do not have a native capability to keep a shared local cache of this data to properly serve treatments.
 For these cases, we built the Split Synchronizer to maintain an external cache like Redis.
 To learn more, read about the Split Synchronizer and Proxy.

 Split's real user monitoring (RUM) agent collects detailed information about your users' experience when they visit your application.
 This information is used to analyze site impact, measure the degradation of performance metrics in relation to split changes and alert the owner of the split about such degradation.